NELSONtalks Business: North Bay

 50 Mark West Springs Rd, Santa Rosa, CA 95403

-Join us for this complimentary event to network with local business and HR professionals and learn about the latest economic, HR, and employment trends that will help you rapidly adjust to market conditions and drive innovation in your company.
-Industry experts will provide insights and resources to help you lead the evolution of your company’s HR and employment strategies.
-Sessions include:
+Thank you for joining us for this complimentary event to network with local business and HR professionals and learn about the latest economic, HR, and employment trends that will help you rapidly adjust to market conditions and drive innovation in your company.

 Labor Markets and a New President: Seeing Changes 20-20